CodewithAbhi7/Chat-with-Various-type-Documents-using-Meta-AI/README.md

 ## Note:

 This application relies on the `meta_ai_api` library, which serves as a mock for a real Meta AI API.
-Thanks to the work of [@Strvm](https://github.com/Strvm) at at [Strvm/meta-ai-api](https://github.com/Strvm/meta-ai-api) on this library, we don't require an actual Meta AI API key.
+Thanks to the work of [@Strvm](https://github.com/Strvm) at [Strvm/meta-ai-api](https://github.com/Strvm/meta-ai-api) on this library, we don't require an actual Meta AI API key.

 ## Requirements: